BRYN4444/HitmanRoulette/README.md

   * Paris "Holiday Hoarders" got a proper background image, so the one I made for the Roulette has been replaced.
   * Ambrose Island "Shadows in the Water" was not displaying a background image when using the Hitman GOTY Theme.
 This was due to a filetype error.
   * Disguise variants for the Assassins in Berlin had the potential to appear in "The Liability" Elusive Target when they don't appear during the mission.
 This is fixed.

----

-**August 21th, 2023**
-* **Roulette:**
-  * **Select Missions:** Grouping toggles will now appear along side their corresponding missions per category.
-This will make it easier to mass-deselect missions without needing to tab to the primary Mission Groupings section.
-Desktop only.
-* **Other Fixes:**
-  * Updated the Select Mission image for the Sarajevo Six to the newer version.
-Also reworded it as the "Sarajevo Six Campaign" as it is listed in storefronts.
-  * Fixed an issue where you on the Dartmoor Garden Show where 4 of the 5 targets would have a disguise requirement listed (when applicable).
-Now all targets will have one.
-  * There is now the possibility for a disguise requirement (when applicable) of the same outfit appearing more than once (one disguise across two targets).
-Before, due to how the data was parsed, each disguise could only be required once.